094459/newsletter-oss-projects/README.md

 [sso-sync-to-amazon-rds](https://aws-oss.beachgeek.co.uk/3e2) This project sets up AWS Lambda functions, Amazon EventBridge rule, Amazon VPC Endpoint for AWS IAM Identity Center (successor to AWS Single Sign-On), the related Security Groups and permissions necessary to automatically provision database users to the Amazon Relational Database Service (Amazon RDS) cluster using AWS Cloud Development Kit (AWS CDK).
 When a new user is created in IAM Identity Center and the user belongs to the group specified in a IAM_IDC_GROUP_NAME variable, EventBridge rule will trigger the Lambda function.
 The Lambda function will create a new user in a specified Amazon RDS cluster.
 The user will then be able to login to the database using their SSO username and IAM credentials.
 Adding a user to the configured group will trigger the Lambda function as well. (#178)

+**terraform-aws-vulne-soldier**

+[terraform-aws-vulne-soldier](https://aws-oss.beachgeek.co.uk/47f) is a new project from Victor Omolayo that provides an AWS EC2 vulnerability remediation tool designed to automate the process of patching nodes managed by AWS Systems Manager.
+He has put together a blog post, [vulne-soldier: AWS EC2 Vulnerability Remediation Tool](https://aws-oss.beachgeek.co.uk/47g) that provides more detail on the project and background as to why he created it as well as how to get started. (#206)

 **validate-aws-policies**

 [validate-aws-policies](https://aws-oss.beachgeek.co.uk/42r) is a Python command line tool from  Alejandro Velez to validate aws policies using boto3 and Access Analyzer API.
 You can check out his supporting blog post (including demo video) [Continuous Delivery applied to Authorization with IAM Identity Center and AWS IAM Access Analyzer – Part 1](https://aws-oss.beachgeek.co.uk/42s) that shows you how you can incorporate this tool as part of your CI/CD pipeline.(#203)

+**vpcshark**

+[vpcshark](https://aws-oss.beachgeek.co.uk/47q) is a recent project from AWS Hero Aidan Steele, that provides a Wireshark extcap to make ad hoc mirroring of AWS EC2 traffic easier.
+Check out the README to find out some more details as to why he open sourced this project.(#206)

 ### Storage